freeflowuniverse/info_freeflow_nation/wiki/collaboration/success/manage_meetings.md

 - make sure everyone gets the info afterwards
 - follow up on what is needed

-### what do do if
+### What do do if

-- meeting goes over topics not prepared
+- Meeting goes over topics not prepared:
   - better to postpone to next meeting
   - ask to create preparation (story, issue, fr, wiki, ...)
   - if super urgent and it cannot be done otherwise, respect time & make sure the preparation will be done afterwards
-- meeting goes over time
+- Meeting goes over time:
   - tell people and bring them back to the purpose
   - scrum meeting <15 min
   - stakeholders meetings absolute max <60 min (do not discuss if not prepared !!!)
-- meeting becomes emotional
+- Meeting becomes emotional:
   - keep everyone positive & focussed
   - if not prepared, no need to discuss now
-- some people on meeting are not positive
+- Some people on meeting are not positive:
   - ask then to change attitude
   - if not possible stop meeting
-- you are in a meeting and the meeting owner cannot do above
+- You are in a meeting and the meeting owner cannot do above:
   - tell meeting owner about the issue, if no improvement ask to stop meeting

 ### Remark